sutoiku/jsdox/index.md

 jsdox = require("jsdox");

-jsdox.generateForDir(input, output, done);
+jsdox.generateForDir(input, output, templateDir, cb, fileCb);

 {% endhighlight %}
 * `input` is either a single file (name ends in ".js"), or a folder (one level only) that contains .js files.
 Files with other extensions will be ignored
 * `output` is the destination folder
+* `templateDir` is the location of the mustache templates to use
-* function `done` is required and will be called when generation is complete.
+* function `cb` is required and will be called when generation is complete.
+* function `fileCb` is optional and will be called for each file with the file and the result of `analyze` for that file

 # Tags<a name="tags">&nbsp;</a>
 jsdox only supports a subset of the the jsdoc 3 set.
 Here's the list of what is currently supported (it will safely ignore any tags it does not recognize).